A Semi-analytical Solution to Classic Yang-Mills Equations with Both Asymptotical Freedom and Confining Features: Abstract

 \section{Abstract}

 It is well known that confinings and asymptotic freedom are properties of quantum chromo-dynamics (QCD).
-But they can also be observed at purely classic levels.
+But hints of these features can also be observed at purely classic levels.
 For this purpose we need to find solutions to the colorly-sourceful Yang-Mills equations with both confining and asymptotic freedom features.
-We provide such a solution in this paper which at the near-source region is of serial form, while at the far-away region is expressed through simple fundamental functions approximately.
-From the solution, we derive out a non-perturbative beta function describing the running of effective coupling constant, which is linear in the couplings both in the infrared and ultraviolet region.
+We provide such a solution in this paper which at the near-source region is of serial form, while at the far-away region is approximately expressed through simple elementary functions.
+From the solution, we derive out a classically non-perturbative beta function describing the running of effective coupling constant, which is linear in the couplings both in the infrared and ultraviolet region.\\ \\ {\it{\bfseries PACS}: 11.27.+d, 11.10.Gh, 11.15.Ha, 11.10.Lm} \\ {\it{\bfseries Keywords:} Classic Solutions, Yang-Mills Equation, Asymptotic Freedom, Confinement}